Welcome to the Fabulous 50’s, my friend!

 I’m sure you’ve noticed that once we figured out Facebook, our kids immediately moved on to Snap Chat.
 Poor things, we try to stay up with them, but we’re a step behind, learning from them, and then taking over their turf.
 It’s the same with selfies.
 They showed us how to do it, and now it’s become our fun.
 So, get yourself a selfie stick and have at it.
 Hey, how about taking a whole year of selfies – phone-sized self-portraits of YOU doing all 50 of the ideas in this post – and making a special photo book for the kids.

 If you’re hitting the big 5-0 and you haven’t been to church in years, I love you so much and want to encourage you to go.
 Come to my church downtown or find another one.
 We visited what seemed like a million churches when we moved to Austin, and they’re all fantastic places where groups of people are worshiping God together, loving each other and reaching out to those in need around them.
-Fifty is the perfect time to start over.
+Fifty is the perfect time to start over and find your place in church.

 No doubt you’ve made some new fitness goals for the next year of your life.
 There’s something about turning 50 that makes you want to conquer the yet-unconquered in big ways, like running a marathon.
 Now’s your chance.
 Treat yourself to some new running shoes and challenge yourself to fulfill a fitness goal.
 Ask your friends and family to cheer you on in the morning and then take you out for dinner and birthday dessert that night!
 Happy birthday, you fabulous, fit 50-year-old!